 Speaking fluently doesn’t mean never pausing, rather, it means pausing at the right times.
 There will be moments when it makes sense to pause, to allow your listener to take in certain information or to help to emphasise a particularly important piece of information.
 A listener can easily detect the difference between a purposeless pause, such as with the bathroom example earlier and purposeful one which is designed to aid communication.
 The less you do of the former, the more effective will be your use of the latter.

-If you’re planning to take the OET exam, we’ve got live group classes, speaking mock exam classes, video courses and writing corrections as part of our OET packages.
-You can click here to learn more: Swoosh English OET Courses
+And if you’re planning to take the OET test, we’ve got live group classes, speaking mock exam classes, video courses and writing corrections as part of our OET packages to help you prepare and master speaking and more.
+Check out our Swoosh English OET Courses for Doctors, Nurses, and Pharmacists.